 Notion or Coda it doesn’t really matter.
 Let’s say it, in the beginning, the tools are really similar.
 So you wouldn’t probably make a mistake with none of that.
 Coda is powerful so as Notion.
 But let’s try to search through the internet and find out what people say about these tools.
 I wanted to start with this comparison cuz before we start some no-code project we need to organize stuff a little bit an keep track of our goals and roadmaps.

 Note-taking apps such a Notion.so or Coda.io can help you big time and improve your journey.
 I am gonna take the app one by one and write down some cons and pros.
-At the end of this article, I came up with a little app which I make both in notion and coda so you can compare the results and maybe decide according to that which fits better for you.
+At the end of this article, I came up with a little app that I make both in notion and coda so you can compare the results and maybe decide according to that which fits better for you.

 So first I am gonna take the older brother Notion.so